Skip to main content

 Information your landlord must give you

-Your landlord or agent must give you their contact details and those for the deposit protection scheme.
+Your landlord or agent must give you their own contact details and details of the deposit protection scheme they are using.

-They must also give you a scheme leaflet and written information about:
+They must also give you a leaflet from the deposit protection scheme and information about:

-• the deposit amount and address of the tenancy
+• the deposit amount and address of your tenancy

-• returning your deposit and when deductions can be made
+• returning your deposit and when they can keep money from your deposit

 • how to use the scheme's dispute resolution service if you cannot agree